aayushneupane/map-simulation/README.md

 Sample address to use: 1 Washington Sq, San Jose, CA 95192

 Project Setup:
-index.php - starting location
+index.php - starting location </br>
-script/googlemaps.js - contains code for map and simulation css/ - styling files
+script/googlemaps.js - contains code for map and simulation</br>
+css/ - styling files</br>

 The project was successfully tested on XAMPP setup on Windows 7.